Scheduled Disposition Guide

 Batch numbers have been designated on each item and are ready for approval.

-Other clients share the reports via email or hard copy to the appropriate personnel for responses.
-In this case, the Gimmal Physical Administrator manually enter the approvals into the application based on the responses they receive.
+2. Other clients share the reports via email or hard copy to the appropriate personnel for responses.
+In this case, the Gimmal Physical Administrator manually enters the approvals into the application based on the responses they receive.

-The boxes which are approved can now move to the Aggregation Stage.
+The boxes that are approved can now move to the Aggregation Stage.

-To provide a count for boxes that are ready for deletion before initiating the retention process, search the Boxes Tab based on the following criteria:
+• To provide a count of boxes that are ready for deletion before initiating the retention process, search the Boxes Tab based on the following criteria:

-To see box level detail like the Disposition Notice showing the current Stage/Batch and the Disposition Approval checkbox, simply view the Box.
+• To see box level details, like the Disposition Notice showing the current Stage/Batch and the Disposition Approval checkbox, simply view the Box.
 Please note that changes to this information are recorded in history.

 Aggregation Stage